 For example, a short tail search term is something like: “social media tips”.
 It’s very broad.

-Whereas long-tail variants of this search term are more specific and relevant: “social media marketing for dispensaries”, “can you advertise CBD on Instagram”, and
+Whereas long-tail variants of this search term are more specific and relevant: “social media marketing for dispensaries”, “can you advertise CBD on Instagram”, and “medical marijuana dispensary marketing”, are much more specific with regards to the user’s search intent.

 By using this strategy with your cannabis keyword research, you’re able to identify the questions that best relate to your products and services.
 Why does this matter?